 What Sand Do You Put Under Artificial Grass

-How Much Sharp Sand for Artificial Grass
+How Much Silica Sand for Artificial Grass

 Before constructing the base, the sub base is built using crushed limestone which offers a solid ground for the base.

 After forming the sub-base, it’s time to add the second layer and where the sub-base comes into light.
 Unlike the finer soft sand, sharp sand comes with a larger grain texture.
 Using this sand is a regular practice among synthetic turf installers.